Granulomatosis with polyangiitis: Prognosis

 Before modern treatments, the two-year survival was under 10%.
 The average survival was five months.
 Death usually resulted from uremia or respiratory failure.
 The revised five-factor score is associated with five-year mortality from GPA and is based on these criteria: Age greater than 65 years, cardiac symptoms, gastrointestinal involvement, chronic kidney disease, and the absence of ear, nose, and throat symptoms.

 With corticosteroids and cyclophosphamide, five-year survival is over 80%.
 Long-term complications are common (86%), mainly chronic kidney failure, hearing loss, and deafness.
 The risk of relapse is increased in people with GPA who test positive for anti-PR3 ANCA antibodies and is higher than the relapse risk for microscopic polyangiitis.

 Today, medication toxicity is managed more carefully, and long-term remissions are possible.
 Some affected people can lead relatively normal lives and remain in remission for 20+ years after treatment.

 Epidemiology

-The incidence is 10–20 cases per million per year.
+The incidence of GPA is 0.5 to 20 cases per million per year.
 It is exceedingly rare in Japan and among African Americans.